-After months of legal squabbling, endless press coverage, and heated demonstrations in both Miami and Cuba, U.S. Attorney General Janet Reno, with the full backing of President Bill Clinton, ordered that Elián's relatives in Miami surrender him to Justice Department custody.
-When they refused, Reno ordered a dramatic and controversial dawn rescue mission that unfolded in the early morning hours of April 22, when agents of the Immigration and Naturalization Service, armed with submachine guns, forced their way into the Miami home of Lazáro González and seized a terrified Elián.
-The boy was flown to Washington, D.C., immediately and reunited with his father.
-They subsequently returned to Cuba and were greeted with great fanfare.
+After months of legal squabbling, endless press coverage, and heated demonstrations in both Miami and Cuba, U.S. Attorney General Janet Reno, with the full backing of President Bill Clinton, ordered that Elián's relatives in Miami surrender him to U.S. Department of Justice custody.
+When they refused, Reno ordered a dramatic and controversial dawn rescue mission that unfolded in the early morning hours of April 22, when federal agents, armed with submachine guns, forced their way into the Miami home of Lazáro González and seized a terrified Elián.
+Alan Diaz, a photographer for the Associated Press, captured a dramatic image of the moment in a photograph that won the Pulitzer Prize for Breaking News Photography.

 Elián was flown to Washington, D.C., immediately and reunited with his father.
 They subsequently returned to Cuba and were greeted with great fanfare.
 The González family enjoyed special treatment from the Castro administration.
 In fact, for many years, Fidel Castro himself attended Elián's birthday parties.

 While Elián may have receded from the headlines of American media, he has remained a prominent figure in Cuba, as has his father, who was viewed by Castro as a national hero for taking his custody claims to the highest levels (just three days after Elián was found at sea, his father filed a complaint with the United Nations, requesting the return of his son).
 Cuban journalist Lissy Rodríguez has written that it was not possible for González to return to Cuba and simply reintegrate quietly into society because his story epitomized Cuban family and social values.